overlookmotel/livepack/README.md

 `with (...) {...}` is also not supported where it alters the scope of a function being serialized.

-### Code splitting

-Code is always output as a single file.
-There is no facility for code splitting yet.

 ### Browser code

 This works in part.
 You can, for example, build a simple React app with Livepack.